AlfrescoLabs/alfresco-docker-extension/README.md

 Since this Docker Extensions hasn't been yet published, it's required to build and deploy it locally from source code.

 Make sure that [Docker Desktop](https://www.docker.com/products/docker-desktop/) is running in the background.

 Then run the following command to build and install the local extension:

 ```sh
 make install-extension
 ```

+> **Note** if the installation is not successful with the Error message `mounts denied: the path /run/guest-services/... is not shared from OS X` check if the "User gRPC FUSE file sharing" options is enable in Docker general settings.

 ## Using the Extension